Safe-cracking: Lock manipulation

-Nearly all combination locks allow some "slop" while entering a combination on the dial.
-On average 1% radial rotation in either direction from the center of the true combination number to allow the fence to fall despite slight deviation, so that for a given safe it may be necessary only to try a subset of the combinations.
+Nearly all combination locks allow some "slop", or deviation, while entering a combination on the dial.
+On average, 1% radial rotation in either direction from the center of the true combination number allows the fence to fall despite slight deviation, so that for a given safe, it may be necessary only to try a subset of possible combinations.
 Such "slops" may allow for a margin of error of plus or minus two digits, which means that trying multiples of five would be sufficient in this case.
 This drastically reduces the time required to exhaust the number of meaningful combinations.
 A further reduction in solving time is obtained by trying all possible settings for the last wheel for a given setting of the first wheels before nudging the next-to-last wheel to its next meaningful setting, instead of zeroing the lock each time with a number of turns in one direction.